Fawn Fire: Background

-Northern California experienced many large and destructive wildfires in the summer of 2021, all of them exacerbated by drought and prolonged heat waves such as the 2021 Western North America heat wave.
+Northern California experienced many large and destructive wildfires in mid-2021, all of them exacerbated by drought and prolonged heat waves such as the 2021 Western North America heat wave.
 Multiple fires burned in or near Shasta County, including the Salt Fire and the Dixie Fire.
-The immediate area had no significant or recent fire history.
-The 1999 Jones Fire and the 2004 Bear Fire burned a combined 37000 acre and hundreds of structures in the Jones Valley region just to the east of the Fawn Fire's footprint.
-Other destructive wildfires in the WUI in and near Redding area in recent years include the 1999 Jones Fire, the 2013 Clover Fire, and the 2018 Carr Fire.
+The 1999 Jones Fire and the 2004 Bear Fire burned a combined 37000 acre and hundreds of structures in the Jones Valley region to the east of the Fawn Fire's footprint.
+Other destructive wildfires in the wildland–urban interface (WUI) in and near the Redding area include the 2013 Clover Fire and the 2018 Carr Fire.